Last Updated on

 “Walk as if you are kissing the earth with your feet.” -Thich Nhat Hanh

-Every moment has meaning if we are mindful because being present in the moment it is the essence of being.
+Every moment has meaning if we are mindful, because being present in the moment is the essence of being.
 Paying attention is a powerful tool.

 So next time you take a shower, try to stay focused.
 Consciously explore the experience.
 Enjoy the warm water as it touches your shoulders and runs down your body.
 Smell the soap, examine the color and shape of the foam running through your fingers, and explore what it feels like your skin.

 Listen to the sound of the water and the noise it makes hitting the ground.
 Try to feel a single drop falling on your skin.
 Take a deep breath and appreciate the availability of this precious resource.

 You can cut back on energy and conserve water by switching it off while washing your hair, and consciously enjoy the wonderful feeling of the warm water on your body as you turn the water on again.